 - While rolling out, start from the center.
 As the dough rolls out, start rolling more toward the edges.
 The edges should be flat and thin

-- Make sure to not put too much pressure while rolling the dough.
+- Make sure not to put too much pressure while rolling the dough.
 This may make the phulka thin in parts and hard to puff up

 - Preheat the pan before placing the rolled-out phulka

 - Have an electric stove top?
 Instead of cooking the roti on the flame, simply turn it over on the pan itself.
-Using a kitchen towel gently press the roti until it puffs up.
+Using a kitchen towel, gently press the roti until it puffs up.

 Nutrition